Governor responds to unemployment overpayments

 While the governor said much of the $250 million has been recouped, it is still a mistake many said should have never happened.
 It’s a massive blunder.
-“It was men and women figuring it out on their own, one case at a time,” Gov. Michelle Lujan Grisham said.
-“It is complicated and difficult.”
+“It was men and women figuring it out right on their own, one case at a time,” Gov. Michelle Lujan Grisham said.
+“Complicated, difficult.”

 The governor said the current system is outdated, and it could not account properly for new benefit packages being created by the federal government and legislature during the pandemic.
 The report also said workers were not prepared for the job, made errors in payments and could not keep up with fraud investigations.

 It estimates about $133 million of the $250 million is related to fraudulent claims.
 “We know about it,” Lujan Grisham said.
-“We go after it, and we want people held accountable by it.”
+“We go after it, we are horrified by it and we want people held accountable by it.”

 Without sharing many details, the governor said the state is currently deploying an unemployment response that includes creating a new IT system.
-She said she will also address fraud, overpayment, answering phone calls, accountability and credibility at the department in an announcement next week.
+She said she will also address fraud, overpayment, answering phone calls, accountability, and credibility at the department in an announcement next week.
 “There are also some mistakes that get made in converting a computer system,” Lujan Grisham said.
 “We are clear.
-Those are going to get fixed, and we are going to do all of the above.”
+Those are being fixed, and we are going to do all of the above.”

 We also asked the governor about the state missing the deadline to apply for $37 million in federal aid for schools.
 The governor said there are 20,000 state employees, mistakes can be made and she is working to mitigate the issue.